Monishnd/ccr-examples-Monish/containers/2_ApplicationSpecific/abaqus/README.md

 The [Slurm README](../../../slurm/README.md) provides details on general Slurm usage.

 ### Interactive option

-Make sure you are on a compute node before running containers.

 If you're unsure of the options to provide or want to run the application more interactively, you can use the `shell` option with Apptainer.
 This will drop you into the container and then you can work with Abaqus interactively.
 ```